 How to Use Form 1099-DIV

-It’s not necessary for taxpayers to figure out for themselves which dividend are ordinary and which are qualified.
+It’s not necessary for taxpayers to figure out for themselves which dividends are ordinary and which are qualified.
 Dividend payers do this for them and report the information to taxpayers as well as the IRS using the 1099-DIV form.

 For planning purposes, it’s still a good idea for investors to have an idea in advance whether dividends will be treated as qualified or ordinary.
 For instance, it’s often a good idea to keep securities that generate ordinary dividends in a tax-advantaged account such as an IRA or 401(k).